 Microsoft developed Windows Media Audio (WMA) in an effort to undermine the MP3, Apple’s AAC compression, and other codecs.
 Since its initial introduction, the format has grown to support a range of audio types beyond compressed audio — from high-fidelity audio and multi-channel surround sound, to a compression algorithm specifically tailored for the human voice.

 Fortunately for you, we’ve put together a simple guide for converting WMA files into MP3.
-There are a variety of methods for you to choose from, whether you prefer Web-based or third-party desktop programs.
+There are a variety of methods for you to choose from, whether you prefer web-based or third-party desktop programs.

-Cloud Convert (Web-based)
+Convert using Cloud Convert (web-based)

-We suggest setting the bit rate to 192k or higher and the sampling rate to 44100 if you’re looking for high-quality audio.
+Step 3 — From there, there is a final menu at the bottom of the page to specify whether you’d like to receive the resulting file(s) in Dropbox, Google Drive, or OneDrive.
+Keep in mind that Cloud Convert will simply provide you with a download link if you don’t check a box.
+We suggest setting the bit rate to 192k or higher, and the sampling rate to 44,100Hz, if you’re looking for high-quality audio.
 Click the blue Okay button at the bottom of the pop-up window when you’re satisfied with your settings.

 Step 4 — The final step is to click the red Start Conversion button and wait for the process to complete.
 Once finished, click Download, or navigate to the save location you previously set to retrieve your newly-minted MP3!